-I work with students whose last names start with Mar-Z. I hope to guide all students to realize that they are worthy, and as long as they work hard, they will achieve their dreams.
+I work with the 8th Grade Students.
+I hope to guide all students to realize that they are worthy, and as long as they work hard, they will achieve their dreams.
 I want to inspire all students I work with to strive for making sure that their generation improves.

 Counseling Center Mission

 Caroline Davis Intermediate School’s Counseling Program aims to support every student within the learning environment.
 Program reflects the impetus for change and the foundation to provide students and families with the tools for developing skills to manage life’s challenges.
 The program promotes and facilitates academic, personal/social, and career development so that every student is encouraged to identify his/her full potential in the 21st century.

 - Help students develop positive attitudes towards themselves, family, and community.

 - Provide assistance to students individually and in groups so they can appreciate their own unique qualities and grow personally and socially.

 - Assist students in becoming invested in their school success by showing them how school performance relates to future opportunities.

 - Collaborate with stakeholders to ensure success socially and academically.